Community Programs and Policy Initiatives Branch

 The Community Programs and Policy Initiatives Branch (CPPI) leads and oversees programs that benefit California's underserved communities.
 CPPI creates collaborative partnerships with community groups, consumer organizations, small businesses, nonprofit organizations, and insurance industry organizations.

-CPPI delivers services through the CPPI Deputy Commissioner's office, Consumer Education and Outreach Bureau (CEOB), California Low Cost Automobile Insurance Program (CLCA), Community Organized Investment Network (COIN), Office of the Ombudsman (OMB), Special Projects Division (SPD), Statistical Analysis Division (SAD), and Insurance Diversity Initiative (IDI).
+CPPI delivers services through the CPPI Deputy Commissioner's office, Consumer Education and Outreach Bureau (CEOB), California Low Cost Automobile Insurance Program (CLCA), California Organized Investment Network (COIN), Office of the Ombudsman (OMB), Special Projects Division (SPD), Statistical Analysis Division (SAD), and Insurance Diversity Initiative (IDI).

 California Low Cost Automobile Insurance